2002 Indianapolis 500: Background

 During the off-season, several CART teams again committed to entries in the IRL-sanctioned Indy 500 for 2002.
-Penske Racing, Chip Ganassi Racing, and Team Green all announced they would return from 2001.
+Penske Racing (whom had defected to the IRL for the entire 2002 season), Chip Ganassi Racing, and Team Green all announced they would return from 2001.
 Rahal Letterman Racing also announced they would join the CART teams and cross party lines to race at Indy.
-Due to the MSA, Team Green announced that they would not have primary sponsor KOOL, but their cars would carry the colors of associate sponsor 7-Eleven.
+Due to the Tobacco Master Settlement Agreement, Team Green announced that they would not have primary sponsor KOOL, but their cars would carry the colors of associate sponsor 7-Eleven.

 Robby Gordon announced on March 28 that he would attempt "double duty" for 2002 by racing in the Indy 500 and Coca-Cola 600 on the same day.
 Tony Stewart, who attempted the feat in 1999 and 2001, announced he would not do so for 2002.
 John Andretti, who did so in 1994, also announced he would not attempt the double.

 During the spring, the asphalt pavement at the Indianapolis Motor Speedway underwent a diamond grinding in an effort to smooth out several bumps.
 In April, the new SAFER barrier was retrofitted to the retaining walls in the turns at the Speedway.
 It marked the first installation of the revolutionary-new energy-absorbing technology at an American superspeedway.

 Rule changes

 For the 2002 race, all pit crew members that work over the wall must wear approved helmets.
 This requirement was in response to a succession of accidents and injuries (particularly head injuries) involving pit crew members in series sanctioned by members of ACCUS (NASCAR, IMSA, SCCA, NHRA, CART, IRL).
-Many pit crews in the series had already been utilizing helmets since about 1999, when Steve Fried, the crew chief for Robby McGehee was critically injured in a pit accident.
+Many pit crews in the series had already been utilizing optional helmets since about 1999, after Steve Fried, the crew chief for Robby McGehee was critically injured in a pit accident.
 The accident put Freid in a coma for several weeks.

 Prior to 2002, it was only required that the crew member operating the fuel rig was to wear a helmet.
 It was to protect from fire in case of a fuel spill, and protect him in case he lost his balance.
 His position between the front and rear axles was deemed particularly precarious.
 The tire changers did not wear helmets, despite the fact that they were more exposed and vulnerable to injury from other cars entering and exiting the pit lane.

 The standardized font car numbers (black numerals on a white box) used from 1999 to 2001 were scrapped.
 Teams were permitted to utilize any color/font for car numbers decals, provided they were sufficiently visible.
 Car number decal placement locations were also adjusted.
-The required car number locations were to be one on the nose, and one on each rear wing vertical panel (right & left).
+The required car number locations were to be one on the nose, and one on each of the rear wing vertical panels (right & left).